ekomssavior/noproxy-c2s/README.md

 # noPROXY-c2s
-Command and Control instances that dont use proxies.
+Command and Control instances that dont use proxies based off our pencilnecks and proxycels article.
+Each c2 has its own readme xo

 ## CHURCH OF MALWARE PRESENTS: PROXYLESS C2S FROM OUR PROXYCELS AND PENCILNECKS ARTICLE.